For years attorneys thought Google Ads interface is the most important part of their law firm Google Ads campaign.

 And adding a call to action here will enable your potential clients to quickly follow your instructions without scrolling back up.

-According to searchenginejournal, the average conversion rate for all industry is 3.75%.
+According to searchenginejournal, the average conversion rate of Google Ads for all industry is 3.75%.

 But banking on average is for losers.
 It isn't for winners.
 I have seen a conversion rate of 20% to 40% way above the industry average.

 If you follow the outlines on this article, you won't settle for mere industry average.